 When the hospital Family Library Coordinator, Vandie Enloe, shared this story and picture with our founder, Wil Ennis, and one of our volunteers, John Millier, they instantly knew they needed to incorporate and continue to grow this program in and effort to reach as many children in need as possible.
 Two weeks later, Hope Laugh Play (HLP) was incorporated under Georgia law as an independent nonprofit corporation, organized exclusively for public charitable uses.
 In September of 2014 HLP was awarded their federal 501(c)(3) tax free status.

-Through hope, laughter, and play, we create joyful experiences by providing recreational programs to those in the community who are coping with health and other life challenges.
+Through hope, laughter, and play, we create joyful experiences by providing meaningful programs to those in the community who are coping with health and other life challenges.